What do the best audio cables sound like? Part 2-Image and soundstage size

 With enlarged images you can hear more of their component parts, the very things that mark each instrument out as a distinct musical entity with a musician attached.

-This creates a greater sense of involvement, a more 'live' feel to the track because we can now hear more information from musicians, more awareness of Van Morrison's breath, more awareness of the guitar's timbre.
-What we have lost is some of the discrete focus of the previous configuration, the sense that you can trace around the musical images.
+This creates a greater sense of involvement, a more 'live' feel to the audio track because we can now hear more information from musicians, more awareness of Van Morrison's breath, more awareness of the guitar's timbre.
+What we have lost is some of the discrete focus of the previous hifi configuration, the sense that you can trace around the musical images.

 Once again we have a very captivating sound presentation that will suit many, but could we improve the focus of these bigger images, should we want to?
 In our next article we will look at this to find out what we may be missing by not fully exploring our audio systems.